ncbi/vadr/documentation/annotate.md

 ```

 Note that in addition to the two CDS features, the two gene features that correspond them also have
 `misc_not_failure:"1"` key/value pairs.
-When a CDS is made expendable,
+When a CDS is made non-essential,
 it often makes sense to make any corresponding gene features
-expendable too.
+non-essential too.
 However, gene features are an exception
 in that they do not get turned into a `misc_feature` if they have
 alerts that are normally fatal, as per GenBank convention, but
-it is still relevant to mark them as expendable because some alerts
+it is still relevant to mark them as non-essential because some alerts
 in them will not cause the sequence to fail.

 To rerun the example using this new `.minfo` file, execute: